 Depending on your organisation and industry, and the type of position you are trying to staff, the executive search firm might need to cast a wide geographic net to identify viable candidates.

-If yours is a global company in search of a C-suite executive, for example, working with a recruiting firm that has well-established international offices and experienced search consultants with deep networks in those markets helps you go beyond your own borders in the search for top candidates.
+If yours is a global company in search of a C-suite executive, for example, working with a recruiting firm that has well-established international offices and experienced executive search consultants with deep networks in those markets, helps you go beyond your own borders in the search for top candidates.

 3. How experienced is the executive recruiting team?